Mortality rate of coronavirus is 3.4% worldwide — more than double that of the flu. Here’s everything we know about COVID-19

 How many cases in Canada?

 As of the evening of Mar.
-3, Canada had 30 reported cases — 20 in Ontario, nine in British Columbia, and one in Quebec.
+3, Canada had 33 reported cases — including 20 in Ontario, 12 in British Columbia, and one in Quebec.

 What is Canada doing?

-Note: This story was last updated on Mar.
-4 at 10 a.m.: Clarification — Feb 26, 2020: This article has been updated from a previous version to make it clear that experts say there has been very little mutation of the virus.